Jesper Christiansen (footballer, born 1978): Coaching career

 After Christiansen left Vendsyssel in the summer 2017, he was officially announced as the new assistant manager of Danish 1st Division club AB.
 In January 2018, he left AB to become goalkeeper coach at Fremad Amager.
 In 2019, he also functioned as assistant manager for a short period.

 On 15 July 2019, it was announced, that Christiansen had left Fremad Amager because he wanted to stay closer to his family and then became the new goalkeeper coach of Viborg.
 In November 2019, Christiansen was on the bench for Viborg in three games, after first keeper, Ellery Balcombe, was banned with a red card and the third and fourth choices was out with injuries, which left Viborg with only Ingvar Jónsson who was able to play.
 On 13 July 2020, Fremad Amager announced that Christiansen had returned to the club.
 He left Fremad Amager again in April 2022 as a protest against the club's new owners.

 On 21 July 2022, Christiansen joined Nykøbing as a goalkeeper coach.
+In June 2023, Christiansn was appointed manager of Danish amateur club Vejby/Tisvilde Fodbold.
+It was the same club that Christiansen also played for a year earlier.
+He left his head coach position in October 2025.

+In January 2026, Christiansen returned for his third spell at Fremad Amager, this time as an assistant coach under newly appointed manager John Bredal.